-7.5.6 Award Rates The following tendered rates and percentages of the winning tenderer were included in Part 2D of the Schedule attached to the Form of Tender (e.g. FTS 1) which included the fixed price lump sum tender price:
+7.5.6 Award Rates The following tendered rates and percentages of the winning tenderer were included in the Schedule, part 2D attached to the Form of Tender (e.g. FTS 1) which included the fixed price lump sum tender price:

-- €4,800 for the daily delay rate;
+- €4,800 for the daily delay rate; and •

-- €23 for a craftsman's hourly rate;

-- €13 for an apprentice's hourly rate;

-- €18 for a general operative's hourly rate;
+- 58% on labour costs; and .

-- 18% on material costs; and
+- 18% on material costs: and •

 - 8% on plant costs.

-- The 8% adjustment was applied to plant rates in the Civil Engineering Contractors Association (CECA) publication Schedules of Dayworks Carried Out Incidental to Contract Work10 on the basis of euro parity with sterling (discounted appropriately in the tender submission) at the time the work is done and also to the rates of €120.30 per hour for special plant item 'A' and €125.30 per hour for special plant item 'B' that were supplied with the tender invitation.
+- The 8% adjustment was applied to plant rates in the Civil Engineering • Contractors Association (CECA) publication Schedules of Dayworks Carried Out Incidental to Contract Work13 on the basis of euro parity with sterling (discounted appropriately in the tender submission) at the time the work is done and also to the rates of €120.30 per hour for special plant item 'A' and €125.30 per hour for special plant item 'B' that were supplied with the tender invitation.
 The adjusted rates will be used for valuing plant as authorised under clause 10.6.4 (3) of the Contract.

-10 www.ceca.co.uk/Publications.aspx
+13 www.ceca.co.uk/Publications.aspx

-Tender Evaluation Example, continued
+Part 7 Evaluating Tender Submissions Section 7.5 Tender Evaluation Example, continued